Robert076/auth-service/README.md

 A standalone microservice that implements authorization using a PostgreSQL database and implemented in Go.

-One of the main focuses during this project was to concentrate on making the code scalable, and that is achieved by using the strategy pattern wherever possible.
+Just clone the repo and run it on your machine, plug in your database and just have fun with it.

+If you have a different users table please do modify the register DTO to include everything you need.
+Apart from that you can easily change the db type since it's using the strategy pattern making adjusting the db easy.

 ### 🚀 Run command